-- Informing other educators in the group
+- Inform other educators in the group

-- Asking the children if they have seen the missing child recently
+- Ask the children if they have seen the missing child recently

 - Reassure any child who appears upset

-- Searching the premises
+- Search the premises

-- Checking the meeting points
+- Check the meeting points

 - Ask the venue staff to begin a search and make an announcement over a loudspeaker

-- Once initial checks have been undertaken, and if the child has not been found the Vacation Care Coordinator or Nominated Supervisor (or other responsible person present) will notify the Police and the child's family.
+- Once initial checks have been undertaken, and if the child has not been found the

+educator or Nominated Supervisor (or other responsible person present) will notify

+the Police and the child's family.

-3.8 Transporting children to/from an excursion
+2.8.
+Transporting Children to/from an Excursion